Breathe: Into the Shadows: Season 1

+Season 2

 Production

 The series was officially announced in late 2018, attaching Abhishek Bachchan and Saiyami Kher to star and Amit Sadh from the original series returning as Kabir Sawant.
 Nithya Menen joined the cast in December 2018.

 Release

-The Season 1 premiered on 10 July 2020 on Amazon Prime Video.
-Season 2 is to be released on 9 November 2022.
+Season 1 premiered on 10 July 2020 on Amazon Prime Video.
+Season 2 was released on 9 November 2022.

 Reception

 Rohan Nahaar writing for Hindustan Times called the series "Inept and illogical, [and says] Amazon’s strangest show lets Abhishek Bachchan, Amit Sadh down."
 Shubhra Gupta writing for Indian Express said "Somewhere in there, in all the roiling and toiling, are the bones of a crackerjack thriller.
 But this loosely written season 2, bouncing in and out of a kidnapping drama, and the creation and search of a psychotic killer, gets mired in its own muddles, and ends up being plain preposterous."
 Saibal Chatterjee writing for NDTV called the series "low On oxygen", giving it 1.5 of 5.
-Saheli Maity writing for Bollywood Bubble called the series "Abhishek Bachchan delivers a ‘killer’ performance, Naveen Kasturia shines in this overstretched drama", giving it 3 stars out of 5.